-The Gundry laboratory is passionate about bringing new analytical technologies to the stem cell and cardiac fields.
-Our long term goals include the development of new reagents, approaches, and knowledge that will benefit our understanding and treatment of heart disease.
-Towards that end, major efforts focus on developing new strategies to generate well-defined chamber- and maturation stage-specific stem cell derived cardiomyocytes to facilitate the use of these cell types in downstream research and clinical applications.
-We are also working with a unique cohort of advanced heart failure patients to develop non-invasive methods to identify patients with potential for myocardial recovery and to precisely monitor disease progression and recovery with mechanical circulatory support.
+The Gundry laboratory is passionate about developing and applying analytical technologies to benefit the stem cell and cardiac fields.
+Our long term goals broadly include the development of new reagents, approaches, and knowledge that will benefit our understanding and treatment of heart disease.
+Towards that end, major efforts focus on developing new strategies to generate well defined chamber- and maturation stage-specific stem cell derived cardiomyocytes to facilitate the use of these cell types in downstream research and clinical applications.
+We are also studying a unique cohort of advanced heart failure patients to develop non-invasive methods to identify patients with potential for myocardial recovery and to precisely monitor disease progression and recovery with mechanical circulatory support.

-Broadly speaking, we apply state-of-the-art analytical tools including mass spectrometry and flow cytometry to identify, characterize, and quantify proteins and proteoforms in human cells - from stem cells we grow in a dish to cells isolated from tissue.
-Major efforts currently focus on the subset of proteins that are localized to the cell surface (i.e. the surfaceome), including those proteins that can be used to identify and isolate specific cell types of interest.
+Broadly speaking, we apply state-of-the-art analytical tools including mass spectrometry and flow cytometry to identify, characterize, and quantify proteins, glycans, and proteoforms in human cells - from stem cells we grow in a dish to cells isolated from tissue.
+Major efforts currently focus on the subset of glycoprotein and glycan molecules that are localized to the cell surface (i.e. the surfaceome), including those molecules that can be used to identify and isolate specific cell types of interest.
 Such approaches are used in both our stem cell derived cardiomyocyte work as well as the heart failure studies.
 Another significant effort in the laboratory focuses on exploiting unique metabolic requirements of human pluripotent stem cells and early progenitor cell populations to develop new strategies to improve the quality, homogeneity, and maturity of stem cell derived progeny.